RNAcentral/rnacentral-sequence-search-embed/README.md

 searchButtonColor   | change the color of the `Search` button                                           |
 clearButtonColor    | change the color of the `Clear` button                                            |
 uploadButtonColor   | change the color of the `Upload file` button                                      |
-downloadButtonColor | change the color of the `Download Ids` button                                     |

 ## Developer details